bvellacott/broccoli-salesforce-deploy/README.md

 # broccoli-salesforce-deploy
-A broccoli plugin to deploy files to a salesforce org using the tooling api
+A broccoli plugin to deploy files to a salesforce org using the rest api - ***MUCH FASTER BUT DOESN'T PREVENT OVERWRITES***

 ## an example Brocfile.js for deploying a resource dir as a salesforce staticresource